 6.7.
 Network Security Controls

 Sectigo develops, implements, and maintains a comprehensive security program designed to protect its networks according to the industry best practices.
-Sectigo conforms for example with the CAB Forum Network and Certificate System Security Requirements.
+Sectigo conforms with the latest version of the CAB Forum Network and Certificate System Security Requirements.